-In the JDG Grade 12 course, students will practice giving and receiving effective feedback and self-management.
-Students will examine investment tools and how to achieve entrepreneurial success, as well as professional ethics.
-They will design a resume and cover letter and will prepare for future employment by participating in community service activities and internship opportunities.
+In the JDG Grade 12 course, students will explore using feedback to improve performance and how to demonstrate professional ethics and self-management.
+Students will examine investment tools and how to achieve entrepreneurial success.
+They will design a resume, cover letter, and learn how to prepare for their journey after high school.
+Students will be presented with community service and internship opportunities in their career field of choice.

-JDG EARLY CAREER EXPERIENCE
+JDG EARLY CAREER EXPERIENCE (Grade 12) 1 Credit